Tanedo/Physics231-2018/README.md

 John Lee: Explain HW1b eq (2.1), discuss boundary conditions.

 * **Wed, Oct 17**:
-Michael Worcester,
+Michael Worcester: What is the [NSF GRFP](https://www.nsfgrfp.org)?
-Shirash Regmi,
+Shirash Regmi: What to expect from TA'ing a lab
-Medhanie Estiphanos,
+Medhanie Estiphanos: How to [access UCR library resources off campus](https://library.ucr.edu/using-the-library/technology-equipment/connect-from-off-campus)
-Mehmet Kilinc,
+Mehmet Kilinc: What kind of [outreach](https://cnas.ucr.edu/outreach/) can a grad student do?
-Cameron Racz
+Cameron Racz: What resources does [GradSuccess](http://graduate.ucr.edu/success.html) have for phys/astro students?

 * **Wed, Oct 24**:
 Ao Shi,